Still Strong Navy

-As most of you are aware, in the last several months the US Navy has suffered two collisions at sea.
-On 17 June the USS Fitzgerald lost 7 Sailors and on 21 August, the USS McCain lost 10 Sailors.
+As most of you are aware, on 17 June 2017 the USS Fitzgerald lost 7 Sailors and on 21 August, the USS McCain lost 10 Sailors.
 The Surface Warfare community has not experienced such a loss in nearly 30 years since the explosion on the USS Iowa that killed 47 sailors.

 After the collisions, I have quietly tried to make sense of what happened.
 I have just recently returned to the Surface Warfare community after spending the majority of my career working in the world of Naval Special Warfare.
 At this point, I am an outsider looking in and trying to learn about my new environment, and to make sure I am pulling more than my weight of the work load.